arviz-devs/arviz/GOVERNANCE.md

 * In the event of a vacancy in the council, an election will be held to fill the position.

 #### Vote of No Confidence
 * In exceptional circumstances, council members as well as core contributors may remove a sitting council member via a vote of no confidence.
-Core contributors can also call for a vote to remove the entire council -- in which case, only Core contributors vote.
+Core contributors can also call for a vote to remove the entire council -- in which case, Council Members do not vote.
 * A no-confidence vote is triggered when a core team member (i.e Council member or Core contributor) calls for one publicly on an appropriate project communication channel, and two other core team members second the proposal.
 The initial call for a no-confidence vote must specify which type is intended -- whether it is targeting a single member or the council as a whole.
 * The vote lasts for two weeks, and the people taking part in it vary:
   * If this is a single-member vote called by Core contributors, both Council members and Core contributors vote, and the vote is deemed successful if at least two thirds of voters express a lack of confidence.
   * If this is a whole-council vote, then it was necessarily called by Core contributors (since Council members can’t remove the whole Council) and only Core contributors vote.
 The vote is deemed successful if at least two thirds of voters express a lack of confidence.
   * If this is a single-member vote called by Council Members, only Council Members vote, and the vote is deemed successful if at least half the voters express a lack of confidence.
 Council Members also have the possibility to call for the whole core team to vote (i.e Council members and Core contributors), although this is not the default option.
 The threshold for successful vote is also at 50% of voters for this option.
 * If a single-member vote succeeds, then that member is removed from the council and the resulting vacancy can be handled in the usual way.
-If a whole-council vote succeeds, the council is dissolved and a new council election is triggered immediately.
+* If a whole-council vote succeeds, the council is dissolved and a new council election is triggered immediately.

 #### Ejecting Core Contributors
 * Core contributors can be ejected through a simple majority vote by the council